 - When riding in the bike car (area) of Caltrain, Capitol Corridor, or VTA light rail, sit where you can see your bicycle at all times.
 Avoid distractions – especially at stops when people get on and off the train.

-- On VTA buses or any bus that has bike racks, sit near the front of the bus where you can see your bicycle.
+- When using the bike rack at the front of a bus, sit near the front where you can see your bicycle.
 Be mindful of your bike as people board at the front of the bus.

 - If someone steals your bike while riding the bus or train, IMMEDIATELY inform the conductor or bus driver.
 Have them notify police with a description of your bicycle and the thief (if you saw him/her take your bicycle).